This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 What’s The 1982 Small Date Copper Penny Worth?

-The coin has light wear and was found in circulation.
-In other words, it looks just like any other ordinary 1982-D Small Date penny you might find in pocket change.
+Both coins have light wear and were found in circulation.
+In other words, this rare and valuable 1982 penny looks just like any other ordinary 1982-D Small Date penny you might find in your spare change.

-Can you imagine… a penny worth nearly $19,000 just floating around in circulation?
+Can you imagine… a penny worth $10,000 just floating around in circulation?

 Of course, you’ve got to know what you’re looking for — because to the unaided eye, this rare penny might not look or feel any different than the highly common zinc 1982-D Small Date pennies.